TacoVox/AssignmentTwo/README.txt

 The program logic is developed by the whole team (team meetings).
 Everybody was responsible for one class (in the comments on that class).
-We helped each other along the programming.
+We helped each other along the programming, espacially in the difficult parts.